Activities and News

 OUR TRAIL SYSTEM- TIPS FOR WALKERS AND RIDERS

-- If you discover a branch or small tree down blocking a trail and you can easily move it, please do so; move it entirely off the trail if possible.

-- Finally, never leave any litter behind and collect any litter you see if it’s possible.
-If you see a problem such as evidence of vandalism, or a downed tree that can’t easily be moved, Barb Hugier will act as a contact for the Conservancy: (262) 930-5657 / barbhugier@gmail.com .
+- BARRIER?
+If you discover a branch or small tree down blocking a trail and you can easily move it, please do so; move it entirely off the trail if possible.
+If you reach a downed tree that can’t be moved, please contact Barb Hugier who is Conservancy point person for the woods: (262) 930-5657 / barbhugier@gmail.com .
 (Thank you, Barb!)

+- LITTER OR VANDALISM: never leave any litter behind and please collect any litter you see if it’s possible.
+If you see a problem such as evidence of damage, dumping, or vandalism, contact Barb Hugier who is listed above.

-On Thu, Oct 30, 2025 a group gathered to celebrate the installation of a new bridge on the Trout Ponds Prairie trails.
+NEW BRIDGE AT TPP: On Thu, Oct 30, 2025 a group gathered to celebrate the installation of a new bridge on the Trout Ponds Prairie trails.
 Read all about here.

 FUNGI HUNT: Mushrooms and lichens have been gorgeous this year as always on CC trails.
 In 2025 volunteers provided MONTHLY articles on current fungi to watch for on the trails- find them in the link above.